 Take Apple and its bitten apple symbol.
 The trademark is no more than the silhouette of a half-eaten fruit, nevertheless, when seen imbedded on a product, it automatically provides consumers with a large amount of information regarding its technology, design, quality, usability and cost.
 People can pay over $650.00 for an iPhone 6 plus, even though smartphones with similar characteristics can be found for almost half that price.
 However, the fact that it is an Apple product is what allows users to feel confident of the product’s characteristics, therefore biting the bullet and paying the stipulated price.

-Every trademark is, or will be upon first use, a symbol that quickly allows consumers to determine a product’s or a service’s characteristics in comparison with its competitors, allowing them to form the expectation of what they are purchasing without having to delve any further.
+Every trademark is, or will be upon first use, a symbol that quickly allows consumers to determine a product’s or a service’s characteristics in comparison with those of its competitors, allowing them to form the expectation of what they are purchasing without having to delve any further.

 KNOW WHAT YOU WILL OFFER UNDER YOUR TRADEMARK